nadelgr/BOMILP_BB/README.txt

 	4) Number of pairs of dominating columns discovered
 	5) Number of bounds tightened using a dominated column
 	6) Number of dominated columns fixed
 	7) Presolve Phase 1 time
-	8) Prepopulate time
-	9) Presolve Phase 2 time
-	10) Number of variable bounds tightened during ph2
-	11) Total BB time
-	12) Number of BB nodes explored
-	13) Number of nodes at which local cuts were added
-	14) Number of times branching was performed on an objective space disjunction
-	15) Number of times a disjunctive cut was generated using an objective space disjucntion
-	16) Number of MIPs solved during BB
-	17) Number of BB nodes fathomed by PSA running to completion while maintaining integer-feasibility
-	18) Number of BB nodes fathomed because the ideal point(s) of (subsets of) the dual bound was dominated
-	19) Number of BB nodes fathomed because the ideal segment of the dual bound was dominated
-	20) Number of BB nodes fathomed because the ideal point of a subset of the dual bound was dominated and the ideal segment of the remainder of the dual bound was also dominated
-	21) Number of BB nodes fathomed after each segment of the dual bound was generated, and each was dominated
-	22) Number of variable bounds tightened during entire BB using probing before branching
-	23) Number of variable bounds tightened during probing due to infeasibility
-	24) Number of variable bounds tightened during probing due to a dominated ideal point
-	25) Number of variable bounds tightened during probing due to a dominated ideal segment
-	26) Number of variable bounds tightened during probing due to a dominated lower bound set
-	27) Total time spent in node processing function during BB
-	28) Total time spent in user selected branching function during BB
-	29) Total time spent probing during BB
-	30) Total time spent generating local cuts during BB
-	31) Total time spent generating disjcuntive cuts during BB
-	32) Total time spent solving MIPs during BB
-	33) Maximum time spent running BB on a subset of the objective space when objective space splitting is employed
-	34) Item (33) + Preprocessing/Presolve time (this should be approximately the time to run BB in parallel over each subset when exploiting objective space gaps)
-	35) Binary indicator of whether or not BB completely generated the Pareto set
-	36) Total time spent until the start of duality gap calculation
-	37) Number of open nodes at start of duality gap calculation
-	38) Duality gap
-	39) Duality gap - as a percent
-	40) Length of nondominated subset of the dual bound
-	41) Length of nondominated subset of the dual bound - measured as a percentage of the max of the f1-range and f2-range in the objective space
+    8) Total time spent solving firt two single objective MIPs (having objectives 1 and 2)
+	9) Prepopulate time
+	10) Presolve Phase 2 time
+	11) Number of variable bounds tightened during ph2
+	12) Total BB time
+	13) Number of BB nodes explored
+	14) Number of nodes at which local cuts were added
+	15) Number of times branching was performed on an objective space disjunction
+	16) Number of times a disjunctive cut was generated using an objective space disjucntion
+	17) Number of MIPs solved during BB
+	18) Number of BB nodes fathomed by PSA running to completion while maintaining integer-feasibility
+	19) Number of BB nodes fathomed because the ideal point(s) of (subsets of) the dual bound was dominated
+	20) Number of BB nodes fathomed because the ideal segment of the dual bound was dominated
+	21) Number of BB nodes fathomed because the ideal point of a subset of the dual bound was dominated and the ideal segment of the remainder of the dual bound was also dominated
+	22) Number of BB nodes fathomed after each segment of the dual bound was generated, and each was dominated
+	23) Number of variable bounds tightened during entire BB using probing before branching
+	24) Number of variable bounds tightened during probing due to infeasibility
+	25) Number of variable bounds tightened during probing due to a dominated ideal point
+	26) Number of variable bounds tightened during probing due to a dominated ideal segment
+	27) Number of variable bounds tightened during probing due to a dominated lower bound set
+	28) Total time spent in node processing function during BB
+	29) Total time spent in user selected branching function during BB
+	30) Total time spent probing during BB
+	31) Total time spent generating local cuts during BB
+	32) Total time spent generating disjcuntive cuts during BB
+	33) Total time spent solving MIPs during BB
+	34) Maximum time spent running BB on a subset of the objective space when objective space splitting is employed
+	35) Item (33) + Preprocessing/Presolve time (this should be approximately the time to run BB in parallel over each subset when exploiting objective space gaps)
+	36) Binary indicator of whether or not BB completely generated the Pareto set
+	37) Total time spent until the start of duality gap calculation
+	38) Number of open nodes at start of duality gap calculation
+	39) Duality gap
+	40) Duality gap - as a percent
+	41) Length of nondominated subset of the dual bound
+	42) Length of nondominated subset of the dual bound - measured as a percentage of the max of the f1-range and f2-range in the objective space

 	This file is written in "append" format, i.e., its contents are not overwritten each time a new instance is run.